dylibso/chicory/README.md

 # Recompiles all the wasm modules we use in the tests
 # Only needs to be run if the code for the test wasm modules are changes
 sh scripts/compile-tests.sh

-# Parses the instructions.tsv file and generates the OpCode.java file.
-# Ony needs to be run if the instructions.tsv file changes
-ruby scripts/gen-instr.rb
 ```

 #### test-gen-plugin

 The [test-gen-plugin](test-gen-plugin/) package is a maven plugin that handles the test generation that exercises both the wasm package and the runtime package.
-Tests are parsed from the [Wasm testsuite](https://github.com/WebAssembly/testsuite) and generate Java Junit tests.
+Tests are parsed from the [Wasm testsuite](https://github.com/WebAssembly/testsuite) and generate Java JUnit tests.

 #### runtime package